The-Duchess/ruby-irc-framework/README.md

 - network, port, nick_name, user_name, real_name, backlog and socket all return these respective values

-> the backlog is updated automatically for you if using the following to run the bot
+the backlog is updated automatically for you if use bot.start!

 ```ruby